Every country seems to have it's own version of a slow-cooked beef dish. From our British beef stew to wine rich, French bourguignon and Italian ragu.

 - Preheat the oven to 160°C.

-- Heat 2 tablespoons of olive oil in a casserole dish and seal the beef.
-I recommend that you do this in batches to avoid the meat sweating in it's own juices.
+- Heat 2 tablespoons of olive oil in a casserole dish and seal the beef in batches to avoid the meat sweating in it's own juices.
+(Be careful not to include any of the sliced garlic from the marinade as this may burn).

-- Return all of the meat to the casserole dish and add the garlic and rosemary and stir for a couple of minutes.
+- Return all of the meat to the casserole dish, along with the marinade.

 - Stir well and place in the hot oven.

-- Return the stifado to the oven for a further hour, or until the meat falls apart.
+- Cook for 3 hours until the meat falls apart.

 - Leave to cool for about 10 minutes before serving, so that the flavours aren't overpowered by the temperature of the dish.